rahulgovind/pysph/examples/cpy/README.rst

 2. If no input function is provided, ``input[i]`` is assumed to be the default input.
 This array must be provided through the ``input`` keyword argument when the scan is called.
+3. ``input_expr`` might be evaluated multiple times.
+However, it can be assumed that ``input_expr`` for an element or index ``i`` is not evaluated again after the output expression ``output_expr`` for that element is evaulated.
+Therefore, it is safe to write the output of a scan back to an array that was also used for input like in the first example.
 3. PyOpenCL specific.
 If a segmented scan is used, unlike PyOpenCL where the ``across_seg_boundary`` is used to handle the segment logic in the scan expression, in cpy the logic is handled automatically.
 More specifically,